2D Studio further develops the skills of drawing and painting using various techniques in a variety of media.

 Dual College Senior English counts for both Sycamore High School and Kishwaukee College credit.
 While staying on SHS’s campus, students will take Kishwaukee College’s English 103 first semester and English 104 second semester of their senior year.

-A senior level course that focuses on the study of trigonometric functions and their graphs, radian measure, equations and identities, logarithms, inverse functions, and applications.
+A senior-level course that focuses on the study of trigonometric functions and their graphs, radian measure, equations and identities, logarithms, inverse functions, and applications.

 An introductory course of study of biological science is offered First Semester which combines Biology 103 (lecture) and Biology 105 (lab) from Kishwaukee Community College.